theodox/tadwtf/tadwtf_outline.md

 				- scalability
 			-  The key thing that matter is **making the team pay attention to artists time and how it is spent.**
 			-  It it takes a title to do that, then great
-	*  Segue: We haven't said much about tactics
+	*  Segue: Now time for about tactics
 		-  When I say tactics, you should hear "help" or "service"  #cleric
 		-   tactics matters
 			+  small improvements are the core of the bond between TA and Art